aws-amplify/amplify-swift/.github/ISSUE_TEMPLATE/bug_report.md

  - CLI Version: [e.g. 4.41.2, Run `amplify version`]
  - Include any relevant log output under `~/.amplify/logs/amplify-cli-<issue-date>.log`

+**Is this a regression (i.e. was this working before a version upgrade?)
+*If applicable provide the versions used before and after the upgrade.*

 **Device Information (please complete the following information):**
  - Device: [e.g. iPhone6, Simulator]
  - iOS Version: [e.g. iOS 11]